 The non-intrusive nature of email combined with the sending of valuable informative content and promotional offers all ties into brand building.
 Protecting and enhancing your brand is imperative, and by showing that you reach out to your customers, you show that you are a that cares for your client.
 That goodwill can go a long way towards turning possible customers into promoters of your business.

 So, email marketing isn’t dead; it hasn’t even stopped growing yet.
 Beloved by consumers and marketers alike it is an industry that has a ton of mileage any brand can wring out of it.
-Just remember, as powerful as it is it’s just as easily to find yourself thrown into the vortex of the spam box.
+Just remember, as powerful as it is it’s just as easy to find yourself thrown into the vortex of the spam box.

 If you enjoyed reading this content, then feel free to check out our site Jobologies for more content on Email Marketing, Inbound Marketing, Social recruitment and more.